SatYu26/Profile-API/readme.md

-This is the first ever API I created using Node.Js .
+This is the first ever API i created using Node.Js .

 It is nothing special just though but is very good for learning Node.Js for beginners like me.